Customer reporting

 Reporting

-Constantly tightening regulatory standards force financial institutions to permanently deal with compliance with a wide range of reporting regulations.
+Constantly tightening regulatory standards are forcing financial institutions to constantly deal with compliance with a wide range of reporting requirements.

-In addition to communication with different supervisory authorities (Federal Financial Supervisory Authority and Federal Central Tax Office), different reporting periods must also be taken into account.
+In addition to communicating with various supervisory authorities (such as the Federal Central Tax Office), different reporting periods must also be taken into account.

-Pursuant to Section 24c (1) of the German Banking Act (KWG), financial institutions are obliged to maintain a data pool in which specified customer and account master data (e.g. account number, name and date of birth of account holders and authorised signatories, opening and closing dates) are stored.
+German financial institutions are obliged under Section 24c (1) KWG to maintain a data pool in which defined customer and account master data (e.g. account number, name and date of birth of the account holder and authorized signatories, opening and closing date) are stored.

 In SECTRAS, a component is available that prepares the relevant data from the central master data systems in accordance with the legal requirements and forwards it to the Bank-Verlag's account records centre.